gbif/hp-sanbi/home.md

 - Supporting data use through highlighting the impacts of data mobilisation across the data-science-policy interface

-- Advising on <strong>national</strong> and <strong>international</strong> initiatives, and strategy development to further support efforts to grow the impact of
-- the SANBI-GBIF  Node
+- Advising on **national** and **international** initiatives, and strategy development to further support efforts to grow the impact of the SANBI-GBIF  Node